instructure/paseto/README.md

 The `examples/` directory covers the following use cases:
   1. Using the protocol directly to encode potentially non-json data.
   2. Using the public builder interface to build a JWT esque equivelant json payload with shared key encryption.
-  3. Using the public buidler interface to build a JWT esque equivelant json payload with public key signing.
+  3. Using the public builder interface to build a JWT esque equivelant json payload with public key signing.

 [reference_impl]: https://github.com/paragonie/paseto
 [reference_license]: https://github.com/paragonie/paseto/blob/master/LICENSE